AlasGou/Software-Development-Quick-Tutorials/README.md

 # Software-Development-Quick-Tutorials
 A list of tutorials designed to get the principles across as quick possible, but not necessarily in a detailed way.
 I will provide further reading in each section for more information.

-I generally write software for feature rich e-commerce sites, and these software tutorials reflect that.
+I generally write software for large feature rich e-commerce sites, and these software tutorials reflect that.

 # Software Development
 * [Basics](Basics/Introduction.md)